Butea superba

 Androgenic / DHT-Elevating Activity

 Animal and human case data document increased dihydrotestosterone (DHT) levels with Butea superba use.
-Mechanism is incompletely understood — may involve LH suppression alongside direct androgenic phytochemicals or 5α-reductase modulation.
-The 2012 Chaiyasit case showed DHT at 1512 pg/mL (vs. normal 250-990).
+The mechanism is incompletely understood — it may involve LH suppression alongside direct androgenic phytochemicals or 5α-reductase modulation.
+The reported case showed DHT at 1512 pg/mL (vs. normal 250-990).

 3